mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 [How to Decouple a Legacy System](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/How%20to%20Decouple%20a%20Legacy%20System/readme.md)

-For example, this is a piece of code that is used in job interviews in order to find a mistake.
+For example, this is a piece of code that is used in job interviews to find a mistake.

 <!-- [Gist Url](https://gist.github.com/mcsee/4804592d6fa65f37cf91d7d676acc3d2) -->